Rithish288/CIE-data-analysis/README.md

-# CIE-Hypothesis-Testing
+# CIE data analysis
-A website that can help solve questions from CIE further statistics papers
+A website that can display trends in GCE A Level subject results